ymniquet/eQuimageLab/src/equimagelab/docs/source/composite.rst

 Luminance, lightness, luma and value
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Our eyes catch the "brightness" or "lightness" of an image more precisely than its colors.
-Therefore, it can be beneficial, for example, to reduce noise on the lightness agressively, even if this slightly degrades color rendering.
+Therefore, it can be beneficial, for example, to reduce noise on the lightness agressively even if this slightly degrades color rendering.

 Yet how bright does an image or pixel look ?